tls-evolution/ccr/active-scans-rfc/run_scans/README.md

 ```
 .
++-- go/ -- we put a local installation of Go here
 +-- bin/ -- this is where our scripts go
 +-- inputs/ -- this is where input files go
 +-- outputs/$EPOCH -- you guessed it, the output files will be written to this location